The following is a random sample of typical questions I get from readers.

 Are you looking for beta readers?

 Yes!
-Please email me if you’re interested in joining my Advance Reader Team.
+I have a small group of readers called the Advance Reading Team (ART).
+Please click here if you’re interested in joining my Advance Reader Team.

 What are beta readers?